 Step One: Start by whisking together your dry ingredients then adding the sliced COLD butter.
 Make sure your butter is cold right out of the fridge.

-Step Two: With a fork or your hands mash and crumble until you get a good crumbly like in the picture below.
+Step Two: With a pastry cutter or your hands mash and crumble until you get a good crumbly with your dough.

-Step Three: Then ice ICE COLD water!
-Using cold is important so your crust does not get warm and sticky.
+Step Three: Then add ICE COLD water!
+Using cold water is important so your crust does not get warm and sticky.

 How to store your pie crust: